-The NYISO will calculate price corrections in accordance with the NYISO tariffs.
-In the event that the NYISO cannot practicably calculate a price correction in accordance with the NYISO tariffs, due to the unavailability of necessary data or otherwise, the NYISO shall construct prices as close as reasonably possible to the prices that should have resulted from the operation of the relevant tariff provisions consistent with system conditions by drawing from prices calculated for electrically similar points (PTIDs), prices in surrounding intervals, Real-Time Commitment prices, Day-Ahead Market prices, or Real Time Dispatch prices for the affected interval(s).
+The NYISO will calculate price corrections in accordance with the relevant provisions of the NYISO tariffs.
+In the event that the NYISO cannot practicably calculate a price correction in accordance with the relevant provisions of the NYISO tariffs, due to the unavailability of necessary data or otherwise, the NYISO shall construct prices as close as reasonably possible to the prices that should have resulted from the operation of the relevant tariff provisions consistent with system conditions by drawing from prices calculated for electrically similar points (PTIDs), prices in surrounding intervals, Real-Time Commitment prices, Day-Ahead Market prices, or Real Time Dispatch prices for the affected interval(s).
 The NYISO will indicate the price correction method used to correct an erroneous price in its notice of the price correction.